It’s that time of year again where the weather starts to get colder and you have to start worrying about how to keep your home warm.

 13. Cook Warm Foods and Drinks

 Eating warm foods and drinks can also help you stay warm this winter!
 Soups, stews, chili, and other hearty dishes are perfect for warming you up from the inside out.
-Similarly, hot drinks such as coffee, tea, or cocoa can also help you feel warmer on chilly days.
+Similarly, hot drinks such as coffee, tea, or cocoa can help you feel warmer on chilly days.

 14. Take Warm Baths and Showers

-Taking a warm bath or shower can also help you stay warm this winter.
+A warm bath or shower can also help you stay warm this winter.
 The steam from a hot shower can help to open up your nasal passages and soothe any respiratory irritation caused by the dry winter air.
 Additionally, the heat from a warm bath can help to relax your muscles and relieve any tension you may be feeling.

 15. Get Some Sunlight